 Living in the Greater Cape Coral area or most places in Southwest Florida means you have a high likelihood of being affected by hurricanes and tropical storms.
-Hurricane season happens every year.
+Hurricane season in Florida happens every year.

 Recent hurricanes to hit Cape Coral, FL